OpenAnswers/panther-docs/panther/sending-events/nxlog.md

 - Linux archives are provided in uncompressed `tar` format, while
 - Windows archives are built using `zip`.

-> _Note: that the same certificates and keys are provided in each archive, so for custom configurations the choice of download is unimportant._
+> _**NOTE**: that the same certificates and keys are provided in each archive, so for custom configurations the choice of download is unimportant._

 ## Install configuration files on Linux